bioinform/neusomatic/ensemble_docker_pipelines/README.md

 --selector /ABSOLUTE/PATH/TO/region.bed \
 --mutect2 --somaticsniper --vardict --varscan2 --muse --strelka --wrapper
 ```
-This command will create 10 sub-folders under `output`, each with the following sctructure:
+This command will create sub-folders with the following sctructure for the split regions:
 ```
 output
 ├── genome.bed